unavi-xyz/unavi/README.md

 ### Packages

-- `scene`: a library for creating 3d scenes
+- `avatar`: a VRM avatar library
 - `config`: `eslint` configurations
+- `scene`: a library for creating 3d scenes in a standard format
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo

 Each app/package is 100% [TypeScript](https://www.typescriptlang.org/).